jasPerSh122902/The-link-list/Link-list/Link-list/Documention.md

 $Type$ : Tempate T

-The Nodes hold information that can be pointers or eny viables
+The Nodes hold information that can be pointers or any variables.

 $Name$ :  Node()
 + Description : Is a baic contructor for the Node class.
 * Visualibility : public

 $Name$ :  List(T value)
-+ Description : Is a baic contructor for the Node class that takes in a  value.
++ Description : Is a contructor for the Node class that takes in a  value.
 * Visualibility : public

 $Name$ :  Next